 People catfish for a number of reasons.
 Some do not involve malicious intent, while others directly seek to harm specific people.
 Some of the primary reasons behind catfishing include:

 - Insecurity: If a catfisher feels bad about who they are in real life, they may try to create an identity that conforms more closely to what they wish they could be.
-This often includes using a picture of someone they feel is better-looking than them.
+This often includes using photos of someone they feel is better-looking than them.
 They may also pretend to have a successful career to experience how it feels to be admired for their “accomplishments.”
-Catfishers who assume attractive identities may also be trying to garner a lot of “friends” online to feel more popular.
+Catfishers who assume attractive identities may also be trying to garner a lot of “friends” and attention online to feel more popular.

 - Concealing their identity: There are several reasons why people want to conceal their identity online.
 When no one knows who you are, it is easier to troll people on discussion boards because of the lack of repercussions.
 Some people intend to cheat on their spouse or significant other and feel the best way to get away with it is to falsify their identity.
 In other instances, a person hides their identity to extort money from someone else.
 If the person figures out the scam, they cannot tell authorities who the attacker is because of the catfisher's false persona.